suncoast-devs/handbook/lessons/react-intro/index.md

 If we rendered this without JavaScript it would be an empty page.
 It is thus up to JavaScript to connect our React code to our HTML.

-In our SDG template from `app-app` we include an `index.js` -- this script loads React and a component we provide named `App`
+In our SDG template we include a `main.js` -- this script loads React and a component we provide named `App`

 ```js
 import React from 'react'